 Broken kneecaps may be repaired using pins, wires or screws.
 The surgical hardware may be removed a year or more after surgery, once the bone has healed.
 If the kneecap is shattered in several pieces, small parts of the bone may be removed in addition t o securing the rest of the kneecap with screws or wires.

 Consult an Orthopedic Knee Specialist

 When knee pain related to kneecap conditions threatens your ability to move freely, it’s time to turn to an orthopedic specialist for help.
-Patients can find orthopedic knee surgeons, sports medicine doctors, and physical therapists at Baylor Orthopedic and Spine Hospital at Arlington.
+Patients can find orthopedic knee surgeons, sports medicine doctors, and physical therapists at Baylor Scott & White Orthopedic and Spine Hospital – Arlington.
 Call 855-41-ORTHO to set up an appointment to have your kneecap condition evaluated, diagnosed, and treated with expert care.